openhumanoids/oh-distro/README.rst

 Getting Access
 --------------

-You may need permission to access the git repository hosted on Github.
-To do so, create a GitHub account at `Github.com <https://github.com>`_ if you don't already have one.
+You may need permission to access the git repository hosted on GitHub.
+To do so, create a GitHub account at `GitHub.com <https://github.com>`_ if you don't already have one.

 Next, add your public SSH key to your GitHub account so that you can easily